nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 // ValuesCRD describes the CRD which provides values for the templates. type ValuesCRD struct {
 	// Name is the name of the CRD.
+	// NGF will watch for resources of the CRD group and kind using the version for which 'storage: true'.
 	Name string `json:"name"`

 	// Type is the type of the CRD.